ArthropodAssault/PureCrystal-1.1/README.md

 Graveler and Golem now learn rock slide via level up.
 Graveler will learn it if it evolves from geodude at level 25.
 Otherwise, it can be learned as golem at level 32.

-Cyndaquil now learns ember at level 6 and smokescreen at level 12.

-Quilava now learns fire punch and thunder punch via TM and learns flame wheel at level 17 instead of level 31.

-Typholosion learns flamethrower as soon as it evolves at level 36 instead of level 60 and learns fire blast instead of swift at level 45.

 HMs are now deleteable

 Item changes: